Best mesh Wi-Fi systems of 2025: say goodbye to Wi-Fi dead zones for good

 Price: For many shoppers, it all comes down to value – which mesh Wi-Fi system provides the most bang for your buck.
 So we also consider what you really get for your money, considering which features are worthwhile and how any given product compares with other devices from competing manufacturers.

 Mesh routers range in price from $120 to $400 or more.
-As mesh systems use multiple devices, you can generally buy a complete mesh Wi-Fi system as a two or three-unit package.
-However, you can also buy individual satellite units to extend a mesh network to cover a larger area.
+As mesh systems use multiple devices, you can generally buy a complete mesh Wi-Fi system as a two or three-unit package at a discount.
+However, you can also buy individual satellite units to extend a mesh network further.
 Individual units often sell for $100 to $200, though specialized units that offer additional functionality may cost more.

 The products on this list are our top picks as they are the best mesh Wi-Fi systems you can buy right now.
 Whether it’s a question of performance, value or features, we call out the products that deliver the best value and explain why they might be the perfect fit for your home.